Skip to Content

 How long do larches stay yellow?

 The answer to this question varies every year, but typically they start dropping their needles in early October.
-You can still enjoy Alberta larch hikes well into October, but the golden needles become more sparse as the month progresses.
+You can still enjoy Alberta larch hikes if you are visiting Banff in October, but the golden needles become more sparse as the month progresses.

 Larch trees start losing their needles in early October